tonyelhabr/bdb2021/README.md

     form of tagging of video analysis.
-Perhaps teams already do this or have a third-party do this for them, but if not, it could very useful for providing clear, reproducible classification of pick plays, not subjected to the biases of human video reviewers.
+Perhaps teams already do this or have a third-party do this for them, but if not, it could very useful for providing clear, reproducible classification of pick plays, not subjected to the biases of human video re viewers.

 2. Teams could use this analysis to supplement their evaluation of defensive schemes when covering pick route combinations, perhaps on